 Lunar wasn't a green, living place anymore.
 It was dead.
 As soon as food supplies ran out everyone would starve.
 Within a few months the population of Lunar would die from hunger, but the people of Lunar didn't even have a few months to starve.
 Soon it would all end.

-As soon as he had become a "God" he would need to recreate the world of Lunar.
-But in order for Althena's power to "create" first it had to "destroy".
+As soon as he had become God he would need to recreate the world of Lunar, but in order for Althena's power to create first it had to destroy.
 All life would be wiped from Lunar.
 Then Ghaleon would create life again.
 Laike had faith that his former best friend would be a capable ruler, but he had no right to take the lives of the current populace.

 Perhaps he had been wrong to aid Althena in her request.
 He should have known that Ghaleon would have tried something like this.
 He thought Alex had the power to stop him, but even in his prime, Laike doubted that he himself could have stopped Ghaleon.
 Not after Ghaleon had achieved such power.
 It would have taken two Dragonmasters to stop him.

 Ghaleon held Althena in his embrace.
 She appeared small, even weak compared to his large frame.
 As he held her, the power of Lunar, all of it, flowed into her and then passed into him.
 Ghaleon stood there holding the limp Goddess in his arms.
 "Goodbye my sweet Althena.
 I only wish you hadn't made such a foolish choice.
 I cannot allow one who would willingly forsake her people, to rule any longer.
 I promise that I shall recreate Lunar and lead it into a golden era."

 He let Althena's body slump to the ground.
 Every last ounce of power was drained from her.
 The Goddess was dead.
 In her stead there was a God.
 A powerful God who wouldn't let his personal feelings interfere with his leadership.
 Ghaleon had transformed from one of the Four Heroes, into the Magic Emperor, and now into the God of Lunar.